lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Manually Inspecting the Embeddings
 ----------------------------------
-Every time you run Lightly Docker you will find an `embeddings.csv` file in the output directory.
+Every time you run Lightly worker you will find an `embeddings.csv` file in the output directory.
 This file contains the embeddings of all samples in your dataset.
 You can use the embeddings for clustering or manual inspection of your dataset.